visa Membership 3

 • Register third-party agents

 The associate membership is designed for smaller financial institutions, including startups.
-They work under the sponsorship and authorization of the principal member and are allowed to issue Visa cards.
-However, their authority and responsibilities within the Visa network are limited compared to principal members.
-Nevertheless, associate members often benefit from the infrastructure and support provided by their sponsoring principal members.
+They are operated under the sponsorship and permission of the principal member and permission, under which they can issue Visa cards.
+Their power and role inside the Visa network is limited in comparison with the principal members.
+Associate members often benefit from infrastructure and support provided by their sponsoring principal members.

 • Issue cards